Updated December 2023

 Who we are and what we do

-We are an Irish Recruitment and HR Services Company established in 1990 with offices in Sligo, Athlone, Galway, Limerick, Cork and Dublin.
-This Privacy Notice is primarily directed to individuals who wish to avail of our services in seeking employment, whether permanent or temporary or to obtain our advice and assistance on any employment-related issues.
+We are an Irish Recruitment and HR Services Company established in 1990 with offices in Sligo, Athlone, Galway and Cork.
+This privacy notice is primarily directed to individuals who wish to avail of our services in seeking employment, whether permanent or temporary or to obtain our advice and assistance on any employment-related issues.

 If you wish to contact us on any issue regarding your data protection, the following are the contact options: